dwavesystems/demos/satellite-placement/README.rst

 * Constellations that have better coverage
 * Satellites to only join *one* constellation
-* A specific number of constellations in our final solution
+* A specific number of constellations in our final solution (i.e. encourage the solution to have ``k`` constellations)

 Code Specifics
 --------------